 In Denmark the Danish FSA (going concern) together with the Financial Stability Company (FSC, gone concern) are responsible for the resolution of banks.
 Despite not being part of the Euro Area, Denmark has transposed the European Bank Resolution and Recovery Directive into Danish legislation in 2015.
 According to this, the Danish FSC has a wide range of resolution powers.
 Amongst those creditors can be bailed-in, except for senior secured debt.
-Finland has transposed the BRRD in 2015 which aligns with global and European good practices for institutions that could be systemic in failure.
+Finland has transposed the BRRD in 2015 which aligns with global and European good practices.